Nobody but a fool would

 Because of

-I got to carve
+the fire, I got to carve

 and write about both carving